Multipath Channel

 Interpolation method —

-The method used by the channel to implement partial signal delay and Doppler time delay/compression
+the method used by the channel to implement partial signal delay and Doppler time dilation/compression

 Linear